arkhoss/terraform-aws-eks-roles/README.md

 ```
 ## Conditional creation

-### Need more roles?
+### Need more roles? <!--- TODO: Add here instructions to do multiple roles  -->
 Sometimes you need to have a way to create other roles, you can add them using the variables and including the yml files in `cluster-roles` and `cluster-roles-binding` folders.
 Keep in mind the variables `cluster-role-qty` and `cluster-role-binding-qty` must be increased or reduced according.
+And all the resources, locals and outputs for each one.

 ### dry-run for aws-auth.yml
 The variable `overwrite-aws-auth` will allow you to generate the aws-auth.yml file without apply it over, so you can review it, edit or whatever you need from it.
 By default, this variable is false.